 How Many Injections Can I Get on My HPLC Column?

 It depends!
-Many factors affect how many injections you can get on your column, including:
+Several factors influence how many injections you can perform on your column, including:

 • Injecting "dirty" samples

-• Using HPLC accessories, like guard columns or inline filters to protect your HPLC column
+• Using HPLC accessories, such as guard columns or inline filters, to protect the column

 What Are You Injecting on To Your HPLC Column?

-When chromatographers have relatively clean samples vs. “dirty” samples, one should expect to get significantly more injections.
-Pharmaceutical companies analyzing product formulations or simple drug mixtures and standards have relatively clean samples and would expect to get thousands of injections on a single column.
-Clinical laboratories analyzing biological samples are typically analyzing “dirty” samples (even after sample preparation), and these labs would typically have fewer injections per column than those labs with clean samples.
+Chromatographers working with relatively clean samples, as opposed to "dirty" samples, can typically expect to achieve many more injections.
+For example, pharmaceutical companies analyzing product formulations or simple drug mixtures and standards often deal with clean samples and can expect to run thousands of injections on a single column.
+In contrast, clinical laboratories analyzing biological samples usually work with "dirty" samples, even after sample preparation, which means they typically experience fewer injections per column compared to labs handling cleaner samples.

 Are You Following the HPLC Column Manufacturers Recommended Operating Conditions?